opendatasoft/ods-documentation/source/creating_maps_charts/01_creating_advanced_maps/create-a-multiple-layers-map.rst

 1. Click on the **Caption** tab.
 2. If it’s not already the case, tick the **Display caption for this dataset** option.

+.. admonition:: Note
+   :class: note

-.. note:: Captions are activated by default.
+   Captions are activated by default.
 If you do not want to display a caption for your dataset, simply untick the **Display caption for this dataset** option.

 3. In the provided area, write a **Title** for your layer’s caption.